La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 tcidu
 : to read (some text)

-When using **nu** we create a relation describing some event.
-Notice, the difference between these two examples:
+When using **nu**, we create a relation describing some event.
+Notice the difference between these two examples:

 > **le nu tcidu ca cu nandu**
 > _The current reading is complicated, difficult._